Resources for Students with Concussions

 Policies that Protect Students Who Are Injured While Participating in University-sanctioned Events: Under the university's Attendance Policy, students adversely affected by illness and injury due to participation in a university-sanctioned event will be allowed to make up all necessary work without penalty.

-Academic Accommodations: At Johnson & Wales University, the Center for Academic Support (CAS) will provide reasonable academic accommodations to eligible students with disabilities.
+Academic Accommodations: At Johnson & Wales University, the Accessibility Services/Center for Academic Support will provide reasonable academic accommodations to eligible students with disabilities.
 Students must provide appropriate documentation from a medical provider to show that they have been diagnosed with a concussion and are undergoing treatment.
 Upon receipt of such documentation, Accessibility Services/Center for Academic Support will engage with students on a case-by-case basis in an interactive process to determine the appropriate accommodations.
 For example, an accommodation plan may include additional time on examinations and copies of classroom notes.
 Faculty members who have questions or concerns about the requested accommodation(s) should contact Accessibility Services/Center for Academic Support.
 Students should contact Accessibility Services/Center for Academic Support as soon as possible after their injury.
 Students are also encouraged to contact their instructors to determine a plan and timeline for making up missed assignments and/or tests.
-The CAS advisor will work with both the student and faculty as necessary.
+Accessibility Services/Center for Academic Support advisors will work with both the student and faculty as necessary.